-Following our analysis, we conclude the most productive use of the property is continued use as a museum or similar cultural institution, or conversion into an alternative use such as office or similar non-residential use.
-Alternatively, as noted above, conversion to residential use is considered a realistic alternative highest and best use for the subject.
+Following our analysis, we conclude the most productive use of the property is continued use as a cultural institution and event venue.

-It is noted that although alternative uses may result in the highest net value for the property, continued operation of the Charles Allis Art Museum certainly remains possible and likely.
+It is noted that although alternative uses may result in the highest net value for the property, continued operation of the Villa Terrace Decorative Arts Museum certainly remains possible and likely.
 Many private and publicly-operated cultural institutions confront the highest and best use issue outlined in this report where value related to institutional use is below that of an alternative use.
-However, a cultural institution retains intangible value, particularly for enhancing the region's cultural amenities, that makes it desirable to continue operations as opposed to its sale and re-development.
+However, a cultural institution retains intangible value, particularly for enhancing the region's cultural amenities, that makes it desirable to continue operations as opposed to its sale and redevelopment.